Skip to main content

 Protocols for Growth Hormone Axis Restoration

-The age-related decline in (GH) contributes significantly to changes in body composition, recovery, and sleep quality.
+The age-related decline in growth hormone (GH) contributes significantly to changes in body composition, recovery, and sleep quality.
 Direct administration of recombinant human growth hormone (rHGH) can be effective, yet it overrides the body’s natural regulatory processes.
 It provides a constant, high level of GH that can lead to receptor desensitization and disrupt the delicate feedback loop involving somatostatin, the body’s natural brake on GH release.
 Peptide protocols offer a more nuanced solution.

 Growth Hormone Releasing Peptides (GHRPs) and Growth Hormone Releasing Hormone (GHRH) analogs are the two primary classes of peptides used to support this axis.
 They work synergistically to amplify the body’s own production of GH.